BotYue/CSE-398-25Sp-SU/Lab Note Collection/Week 4 GPIO and I2C.md

 You don't need to use the exact same emojis in the example figure..

 - [ ] **Improve display**
-Arrange your information and emojis for better visual appeal.
+<br> Arrange your information and emojis for better visual appeal.
-Feel free to adjust the layout as you want.
+<br> Feel free to adjust the layout as you want.
-No need  to strictly follow the placement shown in the example figure.
+<br> No need  to strictly follow the placement shown in the example figure.

 🎉 **Check Point 4**